aurora-opensource/xviz/docs/overview/concepts.md

 An XVIZ primitive is a geometric object such as a point, line, polygon etc that should be visualized.
 It can be tagged and given special styling (color etc).

+## Style

+XVIZ support a form of stylesheets, allowing object properties to be specified based stream and class.

 ## Object

-Objects can be defined by attaching object identifiers to geometry primitives, which will define an object identity across time slices.
+Objects can be defined by attaching identifiers to primitives, variables, and time series.
+The identifier enables linking information across streams and time slices.

 ## Variable